blbadger/blbadger.github.io/logistic-map.md

     theme_bw(base_size = 14)
 ```

-we find that there are indeed more iterations that exist near $0.74$.
+and it is found that there are indeed more iterations near $0.74$.
 Here the x-axis denotes the population size, and the y-axis denotes the number of iterations:

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_3.68.png)